 The Student Equality and Diversity Officer is specially trained to respond to all reports of sexual violence, harassment and hate crime and can provide expert advice and support.
-In addition, several members of the Student Support Team are also trained to receive disclosure of sexual violence, harassment and hate crime and can advise on a number of other issues.
+In addition, members of staff within the Student Wellbeing Service are also trained to receive disclosure of sexual violence, harassment and hate crime and can advise on a number of other issues.

 Student Equality and Diversity Officer - Helen Munro

 Student Services - Neuadd Rathbone, College Road, Bangor, LL57 2DG

 (Reception open 9am to 5pm, Monday to Friday).

 The Wellbeing Service is part of the Student Support and Wellbeing Service based within Student Services.
 We have professionally qualified counsellors, mental health professionals and information specialists that are experienced in helping students to deal with all kinds of practical and emotional issues such as study related matters, trauma, relationships, emotional regulation, mental health disability related issues, accessibility, harassment, inclusion and much more.

 Providing help and advice about violence against women, domestic abuse and sexual violence, the Welsh Government run 'Live Fear Free' campaign provides a free and confidential helpline.